Embassy of the United States, Berlin: Mission Germany

 The American Embassy in Berlin oversees all of the American diplomatic functions in Germany, including the American consulates in Düsseldorf, Frankfurt, Hamburg, Leipzig, and Munich.
 There are also a few additional offices located in Bonn, the former federal capital, but there is no longer a consulate there.

-The U.S. Department of State refers to the group of related offices as "Mission Germany".
+The U.S. Department of State has referred to the group of related offices as "Mission Germany".
 In 2019, their annual budget was $153 million.
-Each consulate operates in a designated consular region composed of one to five German states, with the American consulate in Frankfurt having additional regional responsibilities in Europe and other nearby areas.
-American consulates general have these areas of responsibility:
+Each consulate has operated in a designated consular region composed of one to five German states, with the American consulate in Frankfurt having additional regional responsibilities in Europe and other nearby areas.
+American consulates-general have these areas of responsibility: